 Obey all signs restricting roadside parking.
 Don’t clog the roadways while waiting at the entrances to boat ramps.
 Instead, spend some time exploring the shops, restaurants, and galleries in nearby Huntsville or Eden.

 Lawns: Brown is the new green.
 This is primarily for local residents, but may apply to long-term visitors in rental properties.
 All the cool people in the area have brown lawns during drought conditions.

 Take shorter/less frequent showers.
 Ideally, we'd love it if everyone took "Navy showers" during this time of severe drought.
 At the very least, please forego the overly indulgent long showers.
 Similarly, take small steps like turning the water off while brushing your teeth and only run the dishwasher with a full load.

 Reuse towels and other linens to reduce laundry cycles.
 Our arid climate will have your bath towel dry and fresh in plenty of time for your next shower.

 Respect all fire restrictions/warnings.
 Fire restrictions can vary by municipality and area.
 Check municipal fire restrictions before burning, and visit the Ogden Ranger District Office for current wildfire danger levels and up-to-date fire restrictions.

 Never leave a campfire unattended.

-Fireworks.
-Several areas will likely be under a ban on fireworks.
+Oftentimes in Utah, areas of the state impose a ban on certain types of fireworks.
 Please check with your municipality for up-to-date fireworks restrictions.

-Local Businesses.
-This website features the most comprehensive listings of locally owned and operated restaurants, bars, galleries, museums, attractions, and shops for visitors.
+Shop at local Businesses.
+Our website features the most comprehensive listings of locally owned and operated restaurants, bars, galleries, museums, attractions, and shops for visitors.
 Supporting our local businesses helps maintain the unique character of our community and we thank you in advance for your support.

 Plan Your Trip